Installing with Helm

 # Install Spin Operator with Helm

-helm install spin-operator \
+helm upgrade --install spin-operator \

 --namespace spin-operator \